This guide walks you through creating a waffle chart to visualize penguin data filtered by year and sex.

 - Double-click the second

-node to see the filtered data in the Viewer. - If the data looks correct (only male penguins from 2007), proceed to the next step.
+Filter Datanode to see the filtered data in the Viewer. - If the data looks correct (only male penguins from 2007), proceed to the next step.

 - Double-click the second